ChristianoBraga/PiFramework/doc/pi-denotations-for-imp.md

 ## Π denotations

-A π denotation for the Imπ language is a function
+A Π denotation for the ImΠ language is a function

-> _⟦⋅⟧ : Gimp → Gπ_,
+> _⟦⋅⟧ : Gimp → GΠ_,

-intentionally defined, that associates (a class of) words derivable by Imπ's grammar with (a class of words) words derivable by π IR grammar.
+intentionally defined, that associates (a class of) words derivable by ImΠ's grammar with (a class of words) words derivable by Π IR grammar.

 ### Expressions